 Hong Kong-based sculptor Johnson Cheung-shing Tsang impresses with work like Conversation, Who Did It?, and A Painful Pot, just to mention a few of his stunning creations.
 Over the past few years he has specialized in artworks made of ceramics and stainless steel.
 His work usually combines two elements: the human being and an object, […]

 Livia Marin, who appropriates mass-market objects to reflect on how people relate to them, has a Nomadic Patterns series showing ceramics having some sort of meltdown.
 The effect is surreal and makes us want to eat ice-cream.
 UPDATE: Guess what?
 We interviewed Livia Marin!
-Here’s a look at what’s in store in our exclusive interview. […]
+Here’s a select bit from our exclusive interview.
+What gave you […]

 My cupboard is overloaded with vintage ceramics.
 I used to have my studio right next to a thrift store.
 Every Monday, when the fresh goods had arrived, I went there to look for second-hand ceramics.
 The pieces started to pile up and I decided to hand-decorate them with my illustrations.
 Sometimes I have to start […]

 Erin Lightfoot is a ceramic artist based in Brisbane.
 Starting her career as a graphic and fashion designer, Lightfoot’s love of physical objects drove her to select ceramics as the medium to launch her self-titled brand.
 Creating everything from bangles to vases, Lightfoot crafts by hand, pouring insane amounts of effort and love into each piece.
 The quality is amazing: each object glows with a youthful sense of joy and colour.